Q-Probe: Scaling Image Quality Assessment to High Resolution via Context-Aware Agentic Probing: Experiments

 \subsection{Ablation Studies}

 \paragraph{Necessity of the Three-Stage Curriculum.}

 Table \ref{tab:ablation_stages_wide} validates the efficacy of our progressive training curriculum.
 Although Stage 1 performs poorly on high-resolution details, it successfully pre-aligns the model with human aesthetic perception on standard benchmarks.
 Without Stage 1, model can't reach its best performance.
 Building on this foundation, Stage 2 bridges the granularity gap via hybrid-resolution training, while Stage 3 further refines the scoring precision through RL to achieve the best overall performance.
-Besides, three Stages consistently boost performance on standard low-resolution benchmarks, culminating in the best overall results.

-\paragraph{Impact of Reward Components in Post-RL.} In Stage 3, we analyze the contribution of different reward components.
+Besides, three Stages consistently boost performance on standard low-resolution benchmarks, culminating in the best overall results. \paragraph{Impact of Reward Components in Post-RL.} In Stage 3, we analyze the contribution of different reward components.
 As shown in Table \ref{tab:ablation_reward}, using only the Accuracy Reward ($R_{acc}$) provides a solid baseline.
 Incorporating the Format Reward ($R_{format}$) yields a slight improvement by ensuring the structural validity of the CoT reasoning.
-However, the most significant gain comes from the Decoupled Localization Reward ($R_{loc}$), which explicitly guides the model's attention to defects, pushing the SRCC to {0.728}.

-\paragraph{Impact of Crop Coverage Strategy.} Table \ref{tab:ablation_crop_strategy} examines the spatial relationship between crops and degradation.
-Restricting crops to \textit{exact} degradation regions (Strategy 1) leads to severe overfitting, where the model learns biased inference and associates all crops with degration, dropping SRCC to 0.510.
-Strategy 2, covering \textit{partial} degradation and normal areas, improves to 0.695 but introduces trade-off that the model may overlook omitted defects.
-Finally, Strategy 3 achieves optimal performance (SRCC {0.728}) by capturing \textit{all} degradation within a normal context, ensuring comprehensive defect assessment without hallucinations.
+However, the most significant gain comes from the Decoupled Localization Reward ($R_{loc}$), which explicitly guides the model's attention to defects, pushing the SRCC to {0.801}.
+Finer-grained experiments can be seen in Appendix \cref{rewardAbl}. \paragraph{Impact of Crop Coverage Strategy.} Table \ref{tab:ablation_crop_strategy} examines the spatial relationship between crops and degradation.
+Restricting crops to \textit{exact} degradation regions (Strategy 1) leads to severe overfitting, where the model learns biased inference and associates all crops with degration, dropping SRCC to 0.578.
+Strategy 2, covering \textit{partial} degradation and normal areas, improves to 0.767 but introduces trade-off that the model may overlook omitted defects.
+Finally, Strategy 3 achieves optimal performance (SRCC {0.801}) by capturing \textit{all} degradation within a normal context, ensuring comprehensive defect assessment without hallucinations.